apigee-labs/rapier/README.md

 The API defined by this Rapier specification exposes a single resource whose type is `Hello_message` at the URL `/message`.
 This resource has a single declared property called `text`.
 The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be retrieved using GET and modified using PATCH.
 You don't have to say this explicitly — it is implied by the standard HTTP patterns and our extensions.
 Rapier also assumes that a GET response includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
+This catches problems when two people try to update the resource at the same time.
-In Rapier APIs, the server will add a few standard properties to the `Hello-message` entity.
-The `Hello-message` at `/message` will actually look like this:
+In Rapier APIs, the server will add a few standard properties to the `Hello-message` entity — the `Hello-message` at `/message` will actually look like this:

     {'self_link': 'http://example.org/message',
      'id': '1234567',